This Bourbon Cider Glazed Ham is the perfect holiday ham – glazed to perfection with a hint of smoky sweetness.

-- Place the ham in the roasting pan, cut side down.
+- Place the ham, cut side down, in the roasting pan.

-- Pour 1 cup of the apple cider mixture over the ham and place in the oven.
+- Pour 1 cup of the apple cider over the ham and place in the oven.

 - Let the ham roast in the oven for 45 minutes while you prepare the glaze.

-- On a stove, in a heavy bottomed saucepan, add the remaining cider, brown sugar, mustard, garlic and stir to combine.
-Let it come to a boil and then turn off the heat.
+- On a stove, in a heavy bottomed saucepan, add the remaining cider, brown sugar, mustard, and garlic.
+Whisk to combine.
+Let the mixture come to a boil and then turn off the heat.

-- Off the heat, add the bourbon.
-Return to the heat.
+- Off the heat, whisk in the bourbon and return to the heat.

-- Bring to a boil and reduce to a simmer until it is reduced by half.
+- Bring the bourbon cider glaze to a boil and reduce to a simmer until the mixture is reduced by half.

 - When it is reduced, set aside a small amount for serving.